 In August 2010, the FASB issued ASU 2010-23 which provided guidance on measuring charity care for disclosure purposes.
 This guidance requires that cost be used as the measurement basis for charity care disclosure purposes and that cost be identified as the direct and indirect costs of providing charity care.
 Disclosure requirements include the method used to identify or determine such costs.
-This guidance is effective for the Health System for the fiscal year ending June 30, 2012.
-The Health System is currently evaluating the impact of this guidance.
+The adoption of this guidance did not have an effect on the amounts recorded in the financial statements, however it did change the charity care disclosure.